 The Fun Doesn’t Need to Last

 Dealing with some relationship issues?
 You don’t have to go it alone.
-At the CFHP we are here to make navigating the pitfalls and problems associated with poor communication and troubled relationships and make it easier for you to work through tough times with your partner.
+At the CFHP, our relationship counsellors we are here to make navigating the pitfalls and problems associated with poor communication and troubled relationships and make it easier for you to work through tough times with your partner.
 Call us to make an obligation-free appointment on (07) 3211 1117 or get in touch online and speak to us about your relationship troubles.